Suwannee River Florida Kayak and Camping AdventureMarch 28-April 3, 2021

 Itinerary

-Day 1 -Meet at the Stephen Foster State Park in White Springs, Florida at 5PM for a trip orientation prior to heading out for dinner on your own.
-Lodging will be a cabin in the park.
+Day 1 -We meet at a local hotel at 5PM for a trip orientation prior to heading out for dinner.

-Day 2 - Run the shuttle early in the morning, pack boats, and leave Stephen Foster State Park to paddle to Woods Ferry River Camp where we spend the night in our first river camp (9 miles).
-L/D
+Day 2 - In the morning we will head to the launch, drop boats and gear and then run the shuttle.
+Once the boats are packed we will head downstream from Stephen Foster State Park and paddle to Woods Ferry River Camp where we spend the night in our first river camp (9 miles).

-Day 4 - After breakfast, we pack up and head to the Suwannee River State Park to spend the night in a park cabin (13.2 miles).
-B/L/D
+Day 4 - After breakfast, we pack up and head to the Suwannee River State Park to spend the night in the state park campground (13.2 miles).

 Day 7 - Check out and say "Goodbyes".

-Day 2 - Run the shuttle early in the morning, pack boats, and leave Stephen Foster State Park to paddle to Woods Ferry River Camp where we spend the night in our first river camp (9 miles).
-L/D
+Day 2 - In the morning we will head to the launch, drop boats and gear and then run the shuttle.
+Once the boats are packed we will head downstream from Stephen Foster State Park and paddle to Woods Ferry River Camp where we spend the night in our first river camp (9 miles).

-Day 4 - After breakfast, we pack up and head to the Suwannee River State Park to spend the night in a park cabin (13.2 miles).
-B/L/D
+Day 4 - After breakfast, we pack up and head to the Suwannee River State Park to spend the night in the state park campground (13.2 miles).

 Day 7 - Check out and say "Goodbyes".